flowardco/loyalty-station-ios-sdk/README.md

    func gamiphySDKUserNotLoggedIn()
 ```

-- User requires Register, this method called when the bot requires register for the user or the signup button inside bot clicked.
+- User requires Register, this method called when the bot requires to register for the user or the signup button inside bot clicked.

 ```swift